nahder/Allegro-ROS2/README.md

-# A fun Simon Says game with an Allegro Hand
+# Simon says with the Allegro Hand

 The Allegro Hand is a robotic hand with four fingers and 16 degrees of freedom.
 In this project, it is used to play a challenging Simon Says game with a human player.
 The hand performs increasingly longer sequences of gestures that the player must mimic in the correct order.